|British Sky Tours||

 Courseulles-sur-Mer along Juno Beach where the Canadians landed despite stiff resistance.

-The largest aircraft that we deploy on sky tours is the King Air operated by Synergy Aviation.
-She is larger and faster than a Chieftain and will take seven people plus sky guide with great comfort.
-Because she is a much faster aircraft the Channel crossing takes less time and that allows longer over the landing grounds and famous sites - such as Omaha Beach and the Pointe du Hoc.
-The photos above and below give an idea of the superb vision for following your sky guide's commentary while taking snapshots.
+The largest aircraft that we deploy on sky tours is the King Air operated by both Synergy Aviation and Lyddair.
+She is faster than most light aircraft and will take eight people plus sky guide with great comfort.
+Because the Channel crossing is quick that allows longer over the Atlantic Wall as Hitler called the French coast.
+We pass over Dieppe where the raid took place in August 1942, Bruneval where British Paratroops dropped, snatched the German radar, and escaped by sea.
+We fly over the D Day drop zones and landing grounds and alongside the invasion beaches - such as Omaha Beach and the Pointe du Hoc.
+The photos above and below give an idea of the superb vision when following your sky guide's commentary while taking your snapshots.

-Synergy's King Air has very comfortable seats.
+The King Air has very comfortable seats.
 Tall people feel very much at home.
-Flying with the King Air raises cost of the day to £ 5750 but that includes everything door-to-door for seven people.
-This cost falls to £ 5550 should you not opt for pick-up by our chauffeur and make your own way to Fairoaks Airfield.
+Flying from Fairoaks with the King Air makes the cost of your remarkable packed day £ 7450 and that includes everything door-to-door for eight people.
+This cost falls to £ 7150 should you not opt for pick-up by our chauffeur and instead make your own way to Fairoaks Airport.

-We do not charge your meals and museum tickets as extras, which makes quite a difference when seven people are taking a tour.
-Those who copy our tours charge all these as extras at about £ 40 per person.
-With seven people touring that's another £ 300 on top of the quoted price.
+We do not charge your meals and museum tickets in France as extras, which makes quite a difference when eight people are taking a tour.
+With eight people touring that's a bargain.
+We always include a very pleasant lunch.
+Whoever heard of going to France and skipping lunch?
+After all, the French invented lunch.
 Not to mention that our French colleague, Vanessa, is a National Guide with two university degrees and an expert on D Day who grew up just inland of Juno and Gold Beaches.
 She's also worked at the Arromanches and Caen Museums.

 Vanessa brings the French dimension to your tour.
-She's extremely knowledgeable about D day and Normandy.
-She knows where to lunch and where to buy the finest cheeses and calvados!
+She's extremely knowledgeable about the whole of Normandy.
+She knows not only where to lunch but where to buy the finest cheeses and calvados!
 She's also a very capable and safe driver.
-She studied English at university.
-So no language problems and two guides for the price of one - because your sky guide stays with you all day - although Adrian regards Vanessa as an impressive expert on D Day and Normandy, including Mont Saint Michel, Caen, Honfleur, the cheese countryside and many other charming places.
+She studied English at university with part of the course in Ireland.
+So no language barrier and two guides for the price of one - because your sky guide stays with you all day - although Adrian regards Vanessa as an impressive expert on D Day and Normandy, including Mont Saint Michel, Caen, Honfleur, the cheese countryside and many other charming places.

 The Mulberry Harbour off Arromanches along Gold Beach